Kaybarax/react-native-with-typescript-app-starter-template/TemplateTutorial.md

 - Java – check out Digital Ocean for installation directions.

 - Android studio and SDK (and do the configurations, e.g. setup ANDROID_HOME for your machine), for any needed android native stuff.

+- Cocoapods in Mac, for installing RN iOS cocoa dependencies.
+To install cocoapods through Homebrew, from terminal, run `$ brew install cocoapods`.

 - XCode for iOS configurations, any needed iOS native stuff, and eventually deployment to AppStore when the app is ready for release.